ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `none` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 37.
-Stable consumer groups metric metadata" caption-side="bottom"}
+{: caption="Stable consumer groups metric metadata" caption-side="bottom"}

 Use along with rebalancing consumer groups.
 If this is consistently zero and rebalancing high, then it indicates a cluster problem.
 If this is nonzero and rebalancing high, it indicates a consumer group issue.